potatoeggy/eifueo/docs/sph3u7.md

 The difference in elastic **potential** energy is the **negative** of the work done by elastic force, and is equal to:
 $$\Delta E_e = \frac{1}{2}k \Delta x^2$$

+### Conservation of energy

+The law of conservation of energy states that energy cannot be created nor destroyed, but it can be transformed.
+Therefore, the net energy initially must be the same in the end.
+$$\Sigma E_i = \Sigma E_f$$

 ## 2.4 - Momentum and impulse

 ### Momentum